-Full TitleA Phase Ib Dose-finding Study of BYL719 Plus Everolimus and BYL719 Plus Everolimus Plus Exemestane in Patients with Advanced Solid Tumors, with Dose-expansion Cohorts in Renal Cell Cancer (RCC), Pancreatic Neuroendocrine Tumors (pNETs), and Advanced Breast Cancer (BC) Patients Back to top
+Full TitleA Phase Ib Dose-finding Study of BYL719 Plus Everolimus and BYL719 Plus Everolimus Plus Exemestane in Patients with Advanced Solid Tumors, with Dose-expansion Cohorts in Renal Cell Cancer (RCC), Pancreatic Neuroendocrine Tumors (pNETs), and Advanced Breast Cancer (BC) Patients

 The purpose of this study is to find the highest dosage of a two-drug combination — everolimus and BYL719 — that can be given safely in patients with advanced cancers that are large or have spread and cannot be cured with standard therapies.